Vladyslav-Vasylenko/Book-List/README.md

 # Book List
 <a href="https://imgur.com/mUG8Ohy"><img src="https://i.imgur.com/mUG8Ohy.gif" title="source: imgur.com" /></a>
 **Description:**
-No idea what to read today?
-Then this simple app will help you.
-Prepare a list of books you want to read and you will never get such question again.
-Book List stores your files in your browser, which means all your files are automatically saved locally and are accessible **offline!**
+Have no idea what to read today?
+Well, sometimes we all have such problem.
+But I have a solution.
+Check this simple app which will help you.
+Just prepare a list of books you want to read and you will never get such problem again.
+Book List stores your files in browser, which means all your files are automatically saved locally and are accessible **offline!**
 ### [LIVE](https://richboyscrytoo.github.io/Book-List/)
 **Technologies used:**
  - HTML